For Vault's VSS Handoff tips, see this KB article:

 If you use Visual SourceSafe 6.x, please use SourceSafe 6.0c, plus the following hotfix from Microsoft:

 Do not use SourceSafe 6.0d or non-English language versions of SourceSafe.

 Some users have had problems with non-English versions of SourceSafe, so use the English language version.
 You can verify that you are using the English version of SourceSafe by examining the directory with the ssapi.dll file.
 The only language dll in that directory should be named ssus.dll.

 4. Do not continue to use your SourceSafe database during the import.
 In fact, it is best if you run the import on a backup copy of the database, not on the copy you usually use.

 5. Be sure to run the SourceSafe 'analyze' utility on your database before doing the import.
 If your VSS database is not healthy, you are likely to run into problems when retrieving files during the VSS import.
-A properly running database should be able to run the VSS 'analyze' with the -f (fix) option without any errors.
+A properly running database should be able to run the VSS 'analyze' with the -c (compress), -v3 or -v4 (verbosity) and -f (fix) option without any errors.

 6. For versions prior to 4.x: Make sure the IIS doesn't get confused and kill ASP.NET during long operations.
 In your machine.config file, look in the processModel section and find the setting called responseDeadlockInterval.
 The default value is three minutes.
 We recommend changing it to at least an hour.

 7. In Vault's Web.config file, there is a setting called executionTimeout.
 We recommend setting this timeout to at least an hour.

 8. In Vault's Vault.config file, there is a setting called SqlCommandTimeout.
 We recommend setting this timeout to at least an hour.
 Example: